 Te Ngākau – the Civic Precinct forms the highly-connected ‘heart of the city’ where people can walk between Wellington’s waterfront, the Golden Mile and our important arts, cultural and performance venues.

 It’s home to many of the city’s key civic functions and is made up of Te Matapihi ki te Ao Nui (Central Library), City Gallery, the Wellington Town Hall, Municipal Office Building, Civic Administration Building, the former Capital E building, the City to Sea Bridge, Civic Square, Jack Ilott Green and the Michael Fowler Centre.

 This area was significantly impacted during the 2013 and 2016 earthquakes.
 Since then, discussion around further development of Te Ngākau has been continuing, largely due to changing concerns around the seismic resilience of many of its buildings and structures.
 The area also has other resilience issues such as vulnerability to rising sea levels.

-The closure of the Central Library building in March 2019, as well as the closure of the Civic Administration Building, has highlighted the resilience issues faced in the precinct.
+The closure of Te Matapihi Ki te Ao Nui (the Central Library building) in March 2019, as well as the closure of the Civic Administration Building, has highlighted the resilience issues faced in the precinct.
 While these issues are challenging, they also offer a once-in-a-lifetime opportunity to ensure Te Ngākau is safe, well-designed, vibrant and fulfils its potential as the heart of our growing city.

 What we’re doing

 Projects are already underway to develop and/or strengthen some buildings and proposals to remove others.

 A framework for guiding the future